Alexandra of Denmark: Princess of Wales

 Alexandra undertook many public duties; in the words of Queen Victoria, "to spare me the strain and fatigue of functions.
 She opens bazaars, attends concerts, visits hospitals in my place ... she not only never complains, but endeavours to prove that she has enjoyed what to another would be a tiresome duty."
 She took a particular interest in the London Hospital, visiting it regularly.
 Joseph Merrick, the so-called "Elephant Man", was one of the patients whom she met.
 Crowds usually cheered Alexandra rapturously, but during a visit to Ireland in 1885, she suffered a rare moment of public hostility when visiting the City of Cork, a hotbed of Irish nationalism.
 She and her husband were booed by a crowd of two to three thousand people brandishing sticks and black flags.
 She smiled her way through the ordeal, which the British press still portrayed in a positive light, describing the crowds as "enthusiastic".
 As part of the same visit, she received a Doctorate in Music from Trinity College Dublin.

-The death of her eldest son, Prince Albert Victor, Duke of Clarence and Avondale, in 1892 was a serious blow to Alexandra.
-His room and possessions were kept exactly as he had left them, much as those of Prince Albert were left after his death in 1861.
-She said, "I have buried my angel and with him my happiness."
+Alexandra was deeply saddened by the death of her eldest son, Prince Albert Victor, in 1892.
+His room and possessions were kept exactly as he had left them, much as those of his grandfather Prince Albert were left after his death in 1861.
+Alexandra said, "I have buried my angel and with him my happiness."
 Surviving letters between Alexandra and her children indicate that they were mutually devoted.
-In 1894, her brother-in-law Alexander III of Russia died and her nephew Nicholas II of Russia became Tsar.
-Alexandra's widowed sister, the Dowager Empress of Russia, leant heavily on her for support; Alexandra, who had gone to Russia accompanied by her husband, the Prince of Wales, slept, prayed, and stayed beside her sister for the next two weeks until Alexander's burial.
-Alexandra and her husband stayed on for the wedding of Nicholas to their niece Princess Alix of Hesse and by Rhine, who had taken the Russian name Alexandra Feodorovna and became the new tsarina.
+In 1894, her brother-in-law Alexander III of Russia died and her nephew Nicholas II became Tsar.
+Alexandra's widowed sister, Dowager Empress Maria of Russia, leant heavily on her for support; Alexandra, who had gone to Russia accompanied by her husband, slept, prayed, and stayed beside Maria for the next two weeks until Alexander's burial.
+Alexandra and Albert Edward stayed on for the wedding of Nicholas to their niece Princess Alix of Hesse and by Rhine, who had taken the Russian name Alexandra Feodorovna and became the new tsarina.